Michigan's Reckless Driving Laws and Penalties

 In Michigan, it's possible for a driver who's charged with operating while intoxicated (OWI) to plea bargain for a lesser charge.
 When a DUI is plea-bargained down to a reckless driving charge, it's sometimes called a "wet reckless."

-Talk to an Attorney
+Talk to a Michigan Defense Attorney

-The consequences of a reckless driving conviction in Michigan can be serious, especially when the offense involved injuries.
+The consequences of a reckless driving conviction in Michigan can be serious, especially when the offense involves injuries.
 If you've been arrested for or charged with reckless driving, get in contact with an experienced defense attorney.
 A qualified attorney can explain how the law applies to the facts of your case and help you decide on how best to handle your situation.

 Defend your rights.
 We've helped 95 clients find attorneys today.